Dynatrace/OneAgent-SDK/README.md

 }
 ```

-On the incoming side, we need to differ between the blocking receiving part and processing the received message.
+On the incoming side, we need to differentiate between the blocking receiving part and processing the received message.
 Therefore two different tracers are being used: ``ReceivingMessageTracer`` and ``ProcessingMessageTracer``.

 ```Java
 MessagingSystemInfo messagingSystemInfo = oneAgentSDK.createMessagingSystemInfo("myMessagingSystem",